MatthewJBloom/CoinbasePro/README.md

 - [x] move event listening management outside of notification...
 - [x] "notification manager/router" class that listens for coinbasepro events, checks for active notifications, and can trigger them
 - [ ] make some unit tests 🙃 (the python ones were good, should be easy)
-- [ ] make app.js to run as a server listening for notification creations? maybe?
 - [x] auto-set position based on current price (NotificationManager #L36)
 - [ ] implement JSDoc
 - [ ] strip out BTC to whiteboard level, specifically from CoinbaseProFeed
 - [ ] make a CoinbaseProFeed subscription setter that takes parameters
 - [ ] make first attempt at electron app
+- [ ] either rename repo or make a new one for the electron app
+- [ ] investigate chrome os notification support